 Sharing Anthony history is Jeanne Gehret’s passion, whether it’s through writing or performing.
 Museums, libraries, schools, and private groups have all enjoyed her insider’s look at Susan B.’s family and surroundings.
 Click here for a sample of her costumed portrayal of Miss Anthony.

-Ms. Gehret has many appearances scheduled in the Rochester, NY area in 2017, with more popping up often.
+Ms. Gehret has just completed a series of appearances in the Rochester, NY area in 2017, with new ones popping up often.
 Keep reading for the current schedule in addition to descriptions of public author visits and school visits.

 - *4/27/2017 Penfield (NY) Public Library, “All for Suffrage,” 7-8:30 PM

 - 5/7/2017 Susan B. Anthony Birthplace, Adams MA, Author Talk, 3-4:30

 - *5/13/2017 Rush (NY) Public LIbrary, “Tea with Susan B.,” 3-4:30

 - *5/17/2017 Oasis (Rochester, NY) “All for Suffrage,” 2:30-3:30

 - *7/19/2017 Fairport (NY) Library, “Failure is Impossible,” 7-8:30